 What if you took the school social work course at another institution?

-Social work degree is required.
+A social work degree is required.
 There is no exception regardless of experience or level of interest.

 Should you take the graduate or undergraduate course?

 A person with or seeking MSW degree must take graduate level course.
-Undergraduates may take course at graduate or undergraduate level.
+Undergraduates may take the course at a graduate or undergraduate level.
 Sometimes those with MSW insist on taking the BSW level course.
 We strongly recommend that you check with the school system that employs you to find out their specific requirements.